Avant vs. Upgrade: Which offers better personal loans?

 Avant offers funding to borrowers with low credit scores

 Avant’s minimum credit score requirement is slightly lower than what Upgrade requires.
 If you’re approved for funding and have bad credit, you could save on borrowing costs.
-Avant’s maximum administration fee is 4.75 percent, but Upgrade’s cap on origination fees is more than double at 9.99 percent.
+Avant’s maximum administration fee is 9.99 percent, the same as Upgrade’s origination fee.

 It’s also worth noting the maximum loan term isn’t as lengthy as Upgrade.
-The upside is you could opt for a repayment period as short as 12 months and save a bundle in interest.
+The upside is you could opt for a repayment period as short as 12 months and save on interest.
 Or you could choose the maximum term of 60 months to lower your payments and pay the loan off early without incurring a prepayment penalty.

 Upgrade is better for debt consolidation

-As aforementioned, Upgrade makes it simple to consolidate your debt and get a single, affordable monthly payment.
-If the Debt Payoff option appears when applying for a loan, borrowers can input creditors and how much they’d like to pay, and Upgrade will handle the rest.
-But you won’t have access to this benefit from Avant as payments for debt consolidation must be made manually.
+Upgrade makes it simple to consolidate your debt and get a single, affordable monthly payment.
+If the Debt Payoff option appears when applying for a loan, you can add your creditors and how much you want to pay, and Upgrade will handle the rest.
 Plus, you can access $15,000 more with Upgrade, which could be ideal if you plan to consolidate a sizable amount of debt.

 Unlike Avant, Upgrade’s partner lenders also allow co-borrowers.
-So, you can apply jointly with your partner, a relative or a friend to help strengthen your approval odds and possibly qualify for a more competitive rate on a loan.
-Loans are also available in all 50 states and Washington, D.C., making Upgrade a better choice if you reside in a state not served by Avant.
+You can apply with another person to help strengthen your approval odds and possibly qualify for more competitive rates.
+Loans are also available in all 50 states and Washington, D.C., making Upgrade a better choice if you live in a state not served by Avant.

 Compare lenders before applying

 Even if you’re leaning towards one over the other, explore other options before applying.
-You may be prequalified with Avant and Upgrade.
-Still, there’s no way to know if more attractive loan offers are available from other lenders unless you shop around and check rates.
 Consider adding at least two more lenders to your list of options and comparing quotes to ensure you get the best deal on a personal loan.